miraclelinux/meta-emlinux/doc/raspberrypi3.md

 # Raspberry Pi

 EMLinux for Raspberry Pi is __not__ officially supported.
 However Raspberry Pi is a popular device so it would be nice to test and evaluate EMLinux on it.
-This document describe how to setup EMLinux for Raspberry Pi 3 model B+.
+This document describes how to setup EMLinux for Raspberry Pi 3 model B+.

 ## Build EMLinux